Mozart: Legend of an Extraordinary Musician

 He also wrote more than 40 symphonies, many of which are performed to this day, and some were initially considered preludes to operas and lasted only a few minutes.
 The last and most famous symphonies are long complete compositions for orchestra performance, one of which takes 20-30 minutes.
 Most of these symphonies consist of four parts.

-On May 1787, his father died, and he got deeply grieved because he was attached to him to the extreme and was his teacher and first teacher, especially since he died without blessing his marriage, which produced two children.
-Father hate.
+Many of Mozart’s works are playful and powerful.
+Despite the hardships he faced and the disappointment he experienced.
+He was known for his cuteness and was inclined to joke and play with words.
+In May 1787, his father died, and he was deeply grieved because he was attached to him to the extreme and was his teacher and first teacher, especially since he died without blessing his marriage, which produced two children.

 His Illness